 output=(input−mean)/std

 These transforms introduce randomness and are typically applied only to the training dataset.
-This helps the model learn to be invariant to minor changes in the input, making it more robust and less prone to overfitting.
+This helps the model learn to be invariant to minor changes in the input, making it less prone to overfitting.

 Here's an example of creating a processing pipeline for training data, including resizing, augmentation, conversion to a tensor, and normalization: